vitalets/playwright-bdd/docs/writing-steps/bdd-fixtures.md

 ```

 ## `$step`
-You can access current step info by special `$step` fixture.
+You can access current step info using the special `$step` fixture.
-Currently, it contains only step title, but can be extended in the future.
+Currently, it contains only the step title but can be extended in the future.

 ```ts
 Given('I open url {string}', async ({ $step }, url: string) => {